Consensys/doc.goquorum/docs/Reference/API-Methods.md

 ### `eth_getPrivacyPrecompileAddress`

-Get the address of the privacy precompile, to be used as the `to` address for privacy marker transactions.
+Get the address of the privacy precompile contract, to be used as the `to` address for privacy marker transactions.

 #### Parameters